Prediction or forecast: don't make the mistake anymore!

 In an internal contest, the central word is prediction.
 It is the object that your colleagues submit, modify, compare, and comment on.
 If you are organizing the event, this term will appear most in your texts.

-In a professional setting, certain formulations sound just right immediately:
+In a professional setting, certain formulations sound right immediately:

 - Launch your prediction for the opening match.